Retina1/TMGC_Buildfiles/README.md

-# Project TMGC
-(working title)
+# The Morrow's Golden Country

 ## What is this?

-This is an in-development buildfiles hack for Fire Emblem 8 by Retina.
+This is a buildfiles hack for Fire Emblem 8 by Retina.

+Check out the FEU page with this link! https://feuniverse.us/t/fe8-fire-emblem-the-morrows-golden-country-complete/16284/90

 ## How obtain patch